microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/callrecording-delta.md

 #### Second response

-The second response returns the next call recording(s) and a `@odata.nextLink` property with a `skipToken`, which indicates there are more recordings.
+The second response returns one or more next call recordings and a `@odata.nextLink` property with a `skipToken`, which indicates there are more recordings.

 <!-- {
   "blockType": "response",